-During the year, the University of Ottawa Heart Institute received funding of \$1,015 (2023 - \$1,139) from the UOHIF to support clinical programs, equipment purchases, and capital programs.
+The University of Ottawa Heart Institute has an economic interest in UOHIF as UOHIF holds resources that are used to benefit the University of Ottawa Heart Institute.
+During the period, the University of Ottawa Heart Institute recorded \$1,015 (2023 - \$1,139) of funding received from UOHIF to support clinical programs, equipment purchases, and capital programs.